WilliamZhang20/Weather-Scraper/README.md

 ## Usage

 One can schedule the program to run at a certain time period.
-By typing `crontab -e` into the terminal and `0 12 * * * file directory in your machine`, the code will be executed every day at 12 pm, provided that the machine is on.
+By typing `crontab -e` into the terminal and `0 12 * * * file directory in your machine` into the crontab file, the code will be executed every day at 12 pm, provided that the machine is on.